kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Compile-Time DI Should Be Judged by Total Graph Lifecycle Cost
+## Compile-Time DI Should Be Judged by Total Graph Lifecycle Cost { #compile-time-di-should }

 Dependency injection is a particularly useful case study because every framework has to solve the same conceptual problem: construct objects in a valid dependency order and manage their lifecycle.